Back to all programs

 Seeding Strength Grants provide funding to young Aboriginal and Torres Strait Islander people (16-35) and organisations fighting injustice and building Black power across the country.
 Round 3 of the grants is opening in July and is distributing $100,000 total of funding available in 2024.
 We are offering two types of grants:

-• Campaign, movement or project based: First Nations young people (aged 16-35 years) can apply for grants (from $2,000 to $50,000) to support core funding for existing or new campaigns, movements and projects in our five impact areas:
+• Campaign, movement or project based (CLOSED): First Nations young people (aged 16-35 years) can apply for grants (from $2,000 to $50,000) to support core funding for existing or new campaigns, movements and projects in our five impact areas:

 • Truthtelling and storytelling